fieldtrip/website/tutorial/source/sourcemodel.md

 ### Preprocessing of the anatomical MRI, reslicing and coregistration

-The anatomical preprocessing is done in MATLAB with FieldTrip.
-The goal of this step is to create a file with a T1w anatomical image that can be used for the creation of two 'geometric objects': a volume conduction model of the head (not covered in this tutorial), and a cortical sheet based source model.
-Moreover, this image will be used to create coregistration information to the different coordinate systems involved.
-One annoying thing to be aware of, and to think about in advance, is the fact that typically different parts of the pipeline assume (or require) different conventions of coordinate systems.
-Specifically, geometric information (sensor locations) in MEG/EEG (MEEG) data is typically expressed in a coordinate system that is defined based on external anatomical landmarks, whereas software used for processing of structural data usually requires coordinates to be expressed according to brain-anatomy related landmarks, such as the anterior and posterior commissures.
+The preprocessing of the anatomical MRI is done with FieldTrip.
+The goal of this step is to create a T1w anatomical MRI that can be used for the creation of two 'geometric objects': 1) a volume conduction model of the head which is _not_ covered in this tutorial, and a source model which _is_ the topic of this tutorial.
+Moreover, this anatomical MRI image will be used for coregistration with the MEG or EEG sensors.

+One annoying thing to be aware of, and to think about in advance, is that different parts of the pipeline typically assume or require different conventions of coordinate systems.
+Specifically, geometric information (sensor locations) in M/EEG data is typically expressed in a coordinate system that is defined based on external anatomical landmarks, whereas software used for processing of structural MRI usually requires coordinates to be expressed according to internal brain image based landmarks, such as the anterior and posterior commissures.

 More information about coordinate systems can be found at the [frequently asked question about coordinate systems](/faq/coordsys).
-To make a long story short, for now it suffices to know that you're safe if you know how to convert back and forth between the different relevant coordinate systems.
-The least error-prone and most convenient way to do this, is to create a well-defined reference anatomical image, which will be created with the following steps
+For now it suffices to know that you're safe if you know how to convert back and forth between the different relevant coordinate systems.
+The least error-prone and most convenient way to do this, is to create a well-defined reference anatomical image, which will be created with the following steps:

-- read the anatomical images into MATLAB with **[ft_read_mri](/reference/fileio/ft_read_mri)**.
+- Read the anatomical images into MATLAB with **[ft_read_mri](/reference/fileio/ft_read_mri)**.
-- ensure that the coordinate system of the mri is defined according to the M/EEG device's coordinate system, which can be checked with **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)** and imposed with **[ft_volumerealign](/reference/ft_volumerealign)**.
+- Ensure that the coordinate system of the mri is defined according to the M/EEG device's coordinate system, which can be checked with **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)** and imposed with **[ft_volumerealign](/reference/ft_volumerealign)**.
-- optionally reslice the volume with **[ft_volumereslice](/reference/ft_volumereslice)** in order to have a uniform thickness for each slice, and to have the axes of the coordinate system lined up with the 'voxel axes'.
+- Optionally reslice the volume with **[ft_volumereslice](/reference/ft_volumereslice)** in order to have a uniform thickness for each slice, and to have the axes of the coordinate system lined up with the 'voxel axes'.
-- save the coregistration matrix that defines the transformation from voxels to the M/EEG coordinate system, and the MEEG-aligned volume (the latter to be used for headmodel creation).
+- Save the coregistration matrix that defines the transformation from voxels to the M/EEG coordinate system, and the M/EEG-aligned volume (the latter to be used for headmodel creation).
-- coregister the same volumetric image to an acpc-based coordinate system, which allows the anatomical image to serve as in input image to FreeSurfer's automatic surface extraction pipeline.
+- Coregister the same volumetric image to an acpc-based coordinate system, which allows the anatomical image to serve as in input image to FreeSurfer's automatic surface extraction pipeline.
-- save the acpc-aligned anatomy in FreeSurfer compatible format, using **[ft_volumewrite](/reference/ft_volumewrite)**.
+- Save the acpc-aligned anatomy in FreeSurfer compatible format, using **[ft_volumewrite](/reference/ft_volumewrite)**.
 This anatomical image will serve as starting point for the creation of the cortical sheet based source model.

-Thus, the input of the preprocessing is the anatomical MRI.
+Thus, the input of the preprocessing is the original anatomical MRI, which can either be in DICOM or NIfTI format.
 The output is two anatomical images, as well as a set of transformation matrices.

 #### 0. Preamble

 For this part of the tutorial you need a working copy of FreeSurfer (the below was written for version 6.0, but likely also works for higher versions), and of [Connectome-workbench](https://www.humanconnectome.org/software/connectome-workbench).

-#### 1. Preparation of the anatomical MRI: read in MRI data
+#### 1. Preparation of the anatomical MRI: read the MRI data

     mripath     = <directory-where-the-inputimage-is-located-and-where-the-output-will-be-stored>;
     subjectname = 'Subject01';
-    mri         = ft_read_mri(fullfile(mripath,sprintf('%s.mri',subjectname)));
+    mri         = ft_read_mri(fullfile(mripath,sprintf('%s.mri', subjectname)));

 #### 2. Preparation of the anatomical MRI: impose coordinate system according to the M/EEG coordinates

 In this example, we are using an MRI which has been processed to contain a transformation matrix that corresponds to the CTF convention.
 Thus, the coordinate system coincides with the coordinates in which the MEG sensors are expressed, and a coincidence between coordinate systems is a prerequisite for a meaningful source reconstruction.
-Often, however, the anatomical image is expressed in an arbitrary coordinate system, and it needs to be coregistered to the MEEG-based coordinate system.
+Often, however, the anatomical image is expressed in an arbitrary coordinate system, and it needs to be coregistered to the M/EEG-based coordinate system.

 To find out about the coordinate system of your mri, you can use the following function to check it.

     mri = ft_determine_coordsys(mri, 'interactive', 'yes');

-If it worked well, you will see the coordinate system specified in the mri structure in the mri.coordsys field.
-If 'coordsys' is not 'ctf' (in this example), or according to the mnemonic that is used to designate the coordinate system in which the M/EEG sensors/electrodes are expressed, you will need to align your mri, e.g., using anatomical landmarks (typically nasion, and left/right pre-auricular points) with the **[ft_volumerealign](/reference/ft_volumerealign)** function.
+If it worked well, you will see the coordinate system specified in the MRI structure in the `mri.coordsys` field.
+If 'coordsys' is not 'ctf' (in this example), or according to the mnemonic that is used to designate the coordinate system in which the M/EEG sensors/electrodes are expressed, you will need to align your MRI, e.g., using anatomical landmarks (typically nasion, and left/right pre-auricular points) with the **[ft_volumerealign](/reference/ft_volumerealign)** function.
 The mnemonic 'ctf' for the coordsys is used to indicate the coordinate system used here.
-Ft_volumerealign does not change the anatomical data, instead it creates a transformation matrix that aligns the anatomical data to the intended coordinate system.
-Note that the following step can be skipped for the example MRI image used here.
+The **[ft_volumerealign](/reference/ft_volumerealign)** function does not change the anatomical data, instead it creates or changes the homogenous transformation matrix that aligns the voxels in the anatomical MRI to the intended coordinate system.
+Note that the following step can be skipped for the example MRI that used here.

     cfg          = [];
     cfg.method   = 'interactive';